mahmoud-adel-sayed/node-rest-api/README.md

 ### App demo
 The app demo hosted on heroku [mahmoud-adel-restapi.herokuapp.com](http://mahmoud-adel-restapi.herokuapp.com/) to interact with it look at the api endpoints in app/routes directory.

+### Other information
+There is an ionic/cordova sample app that uses this REST Api and this is the [link](https://github.com/mahmoud-adel-sayed/ionic-app) to project sample on github.